Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

+{Lastly, \cref{fig:cubicle_eval:download} visualizes the accuracy as a function of total communication in the download stage.
+Notice that the evolution follows the same trend as \cref{fig:cubicle_eval:iteration}, where the horizontal axis shows the number of iterations.
+This observation is expected as a result of \cref{rm:comm_requirements_rotation_averaging}, which shows that the communication complexity in the download stage is $O(mK|\Ccal|)$, \ie, the total downloads grows \emph{linearly} with respect to the number of iterations $K$. }

-\myParagraph{Scalability with number of robots} In this experiment, we evaluate the scalability of \cref{alg:collaborative_rotation_averaging}.
-For this purpose, we generate synthetic rotation averaging problems with increasing number of robots where each robot owns 125 rotation variables.
-All relative measurements are corrupted by Langevin noise with a standard deviation of 5~deg. \cref{fig:num_robots:dataset} shows an example simulation with 9 robots.
-We run \cref{alg:collaborative_rotation_averaging} with sparsification parameter $\epsilon = 0.5$ until the Riemannian gradient norm reaches $10^{-5}$. \cref{fig:num_robots:iterations} shows the evolution of gradient norm as a function of iterations.
-Note that all curves in \cref{fig:num_robots:iterations} have nearly constant slopes, which suggests that the empirical convergence rate of our method is not sensitive to the number of robots.
-This observation is compatible with our theoretical analysis in \cref{thm:rotation_averaging_convergence}, which shows that the local convergence rate of \cref{alg:collaborative_rotation_averaging} only depends on the Hessian approximation constant $\delta$ (which is mainly influenced by noise level as shown in \cref{fig:laplacian_apx_eval:delta}) and the user-defined sparsification parameter $\epsilon$.
+{ \myParagraph{Scalability with Number of Robots} In this experiment, we evaluate the scalability of \cref{alg:collaborative_rotation_averaging}.
+For this purpose, we generate a large-scale synthetic rotation averaging problem with 8000 rotations arranged in a 3D grid (\cref{fig:num_robots:dataset}).
+With probability 0.3, we add relative measurements between nearby rotations, which are corrupted by Langevin noise with a standard deviation of 5~deg.
+Then, we divide the dataset to simulate increasing number of robots, and run \cref{alg:collaborative_rotation_averaging} with sparsification parameter $\epsilon = 0.5$ until the Riemannian gradient norm reaches $10^{-5}$. \cref{fig:num_robots:rmse_with_gt} shows the evolution of the estimation RMSE with respect to the ground truth rotations.
+For reference, we also show the RMSE achieved by the global minimizer to \cref{prob:rotation_averaging} (denoted as ``MLE'' in the figure).
+Note that due to measurement noise, the MLE is in general different from the ground truth.
+The proposed method is able to achieve an RMSE similar to the MLE after a single iteration, despite the worse initialization as the number of robots increases. \cref{fig:num_robots:iterations} shows the evolution of gradient norm as a function of iterations.
+Note that all curves in \cref{fig:num_robots:iterations} have similar slopes, which suggests that the empirical convergence rate of our method is not sensitive to the number of robots.
+This observation is compatible with the (local) convergence rate established in Theorem~3, which does not depend on the number of robots $m$.
 This property makes our method more appealing than existing fully distributed methods, whose convergence speed typically degrades as the number of robots increases (\eg, see \cite[Fig.~8]{Tian21DC2PGO}).
-On the other hand, the communication costs shown in \cref{fig:num_robots:uploads} does increase, since increasing number of robots leads to larger total uploads at each iteration.
+Lastly, \cref{fig:num_robots:uploads} shows the evolution of total uploads as a function of iterations.
+As we divide the dataset to simulate more robots, both the number of inter-robot measurements and the number of separators $|\Ccal|$ increase, and thus each iteration requires more communication.}